 Overall thoughts on the Bro Shaver Back Hair Shaver–it’s a damn good, cost-effective method of shaving back hair.
 This surely works, as the day is long.

-It works so well, however, you must be conscious and careful–paying strict attention to how you use it.
-I equate this to shaving with a straight razor, but with a slightly less risk involved.
+It works so well.
+However, you must be conscious and careful–paying strict attention to how you use it.
+I equate this to shaving with a straight razor but with less risk.
 The more you shave with Bro Shaver, the better you will become (I believe this).
 Just follow the instructions and take it slow.

 The two biggest benefits of Bro Shaver are the low cost of replacement blades and the fact that it works!
-This combination makes the Bro Shaver a serious consideration if one is looking for a back shaver, especially if you love saving money in the long run.
-This is by the far the cheapest replacement blade back shaver option on the market and is a real selling point for the product.
+This combination makes the Bro Shaver a serious consideration if looking for a back shaver, especially if you love saving money in the long run.
+This is the cheapest replacement blade back shaver option on the market and is a real selling point.

-A great shaver, for even the hairiest of men.
-Bro Shaver will most definitely help you gain control over your back hair and is very economical, too.
+A great shaver for even the hairiest of men.
+Bro Shaver will help you gain control over your back hair and is very economical, too.